Thutmose III: Campaign 8: Attack on Mitanni

-Tours of Syria
+Campaigns 9-16: Tours of Syria

 Thutmose III returned to Syria for his ninth campaign in his 34th year, but this appears to have been just a raid of the area called Nukhashshe, a region populated by semi-nomadic people.
 The plunder recorded is minimal, so it was probably just a minor raid.
 Records from his 10th campaign indicate much more fighting.
 By Thutmose's 35th year, the king of Mitanni had raised a large army and engaged the Egyptians around Aleppo.
-As usual for any Egyptian king, Thutmose boasted a total crushing victory, but this statement is suspect due to the very small amount of plunder taken.
+As usual for any Egyptian king, Thutmose boasted a total crushing victory, but this statement raises suspicion due to the very small amount of plunder taken.
 Thutmose's annals at Karnak indicate he only took a total of 10 prisoners of war.
 He may have fought the Mitannians to a stalemate, yet he did receive tribute from the Hittites after that campaign, which seems to indicate the outcome of the battle was in Thutmose's favor.

 The details about his next two campaigns are unknown.
 His 11th is presumed to have happened in his 36th regnal year and his 12th is presumed to have happened in his 37th year since his 13th is mentioned at Karnak as happening in his 38th regnal year.
 Part of the tribute list for his 12th campaign remains immediately before his 13th begins, and the contents recorded, specifically wild game and certain minerals of uncertain identification, might indicate that it took place on the steppe around Nukhashshe, but this remains mere speculation.

+In Year 38, Thutmose III conducted his 13th military campaign returning to Nuhašše for a very minor campaign.